 13 million LinkedIn users in German-speaking countries

-A huge amount of user-generated content is created daily on these and many other social media platforms.
+A huge amount of user-generated content is created daily on these social channels and many other social media platforms.
 From individuals, celebrities, politicians, influencers or companies.

 Social networks often report the current events faster than traditional media.
 While you wait for information from the newspaper to the next morning, social networks give you information and pictures about political events, sporting events, catastrophes, corporate scandals , positive customer experiences, or emerging shitstorms, and much more in a short amount of time.

 A company or user profile on a social network can be set up in minutes.
 However, organizations should not act on the principle of “It’s all about being there” and register for an account on every channel and with every media provider.Instead you should focus on being active only in the social channels relevant to your target group.